nikhlu07/helix/README.md

 This is not merely a platform; it is a **Digital Prometheus**—a synthesis of **Artificial Consciousness**, **Blockchain Immutability**, and **Citizen Neural Networks** forged to construct a reality where transparency is hardcoded into the fabric of existence.

 H.E.L.I.X. represents humanity's rebellion against systemic entropy, a declaration that truth shall be algorithmically enforced.
-Built upon the Internet Computer's quantum-resistant infrastructure, it manifests as a self-healing ecosystem where every transaction becomes a verified truth-packet in the global integrity matrix.
+Built upon Hedera Hashgraph's enterprise-grade distributed ledger, it manifests as a self-healing ecosystem where every transaction becomes a verified truth-packet in the global integrity matrix.

 ### 🎯 CORE NEURAL NETWORKS

 - **🤖 Quantum Fraud Sentinels**: Advanced AI consciousness powered by a `gemma3:4b` Large Language Model, synthesizing rule-based logic and historical data for superior threat detection.
-- **⛓️ Cryptographic Genesis Ledger**: Immutable truth-chains secured within the Internet Computer's quantum substrate with real Internet Identity authentication
+- **⛓️ Cryptographic Genesis Ledger**: Immutable truth-chains secured via Hedera Consensus Service (HCS) with verifiable Decentralized Identifier (DID) authentication
 - **🏛️ Hierarchical Data Flow Matrix**: Government → State → Deputy → Vendor data flow with real-time budget allocation and transaction processing
 - **👥 Multi-Dimensional Oversight Matrix**: Six specialized neural interfaces providing omniscient intelligence to all system entities
-- **🛡️ Citizen Guardian Collective**: Public-access truth-verification terminals empowering the masses to report anomalies
+- **🛡️ Citizen Guardian Collective**: Public-access truth-verification terminals empowering the masses to report anomalies via the Guardian Policy Engine
 - **📊 Predictive Corruption Analytics**: Ten quantum algorithms forecasting and neutralizing threats before manifestation

 ## ⚠️ THE CATALYST: JHALAWAR SYSTEM FAILURE